ciur/papermerge/docs/source/installation.rst

 Then, as in any django based project, run migrations, create super user and run build in webserver::

+      cd <papermerge-proj>
      ./manage.py migrate
      ./manage.py createsuperuser
      ./manage.py runserver

+At this point, you should be able to see (styled) login page.
+You should be able as well to login with administrative user you created before with ``./manage.py createsuperuser`` command.